living-atlases/base-branding/README.md

 So if ALA fix some js error, or if add a new chart lib, or similar, we can include that changes in our build easily.

-This is how the `base-branding` includes the ALA theme code in the [build process](https://github.com/living-atlases/base-branding/blob/a1204080896101b07ef769e273963f67d75e3291/brunch-config.js#L66):
+This is how the `base-branding` includes the ALA theme code in the build process (see (See the `vite.config.js`):

 ![image](https://github.com/living-atlases/base-branding/assets/180085/fe465bc3-335a-42c0-a5c6-ff1d4823edf6)

-The branding also create some homepage, some test pages and a error page.
+The branding also create a homepage, a test page and an error page.
 But if you need some more complex homepage, and for instance, you need to use a CMS (like Wordpress), our recommendation is that you can use a similar strategy to avoid the need of keed in sync your LA branding and your CMS theme.
 So you can develop a common header/footer and css styling in your CMS, and include it in a fork of this sample branding.
 In summary:

 ```
 Your branding ---- uses ---> ALA branding resources ---- uses ----> ALA WP theme resources
               `--- uses ---> you CMS theme resources
 ```

 So if for instance, you change a logo or a footer link in your CMS you can have the same change in your LA portal easily.
-For that you need to include it a submodule and also [copy your resources](https://github.com/living-atlases/base-branding/blob/a1204080896101b07ef769e273963f67d75e3291/brunch-config.js#L66) during the build like we do with the ALA resources.
+For that you need to include it a submodule and also copy your resources in `vite.config.js` during the build like we do with the ALA resources.

 Also in general we try not to mix libs versions like different Boostrap or jQuery versions.